Southeast Christian Church

-On March 10, 2019, longtime Teaching Pastor, Kyle Idleman assumed senior leadership.
+Kyle Idleman is the current senior pastor and a bestselling author.
+Idleman has been on the Southeast staff since 2002.

 History

-The church was established on July 1, 1962 as 53 members of the South Louisville Christian Church started a new church in the Hikes Point area.
-By 1998, the church had relocated to – and outgrown – numerous buildings until reaching its current location at 920 Blankenbaker Parkway in Louisville.
-Former Senior Minister Bob Russell retired in 2006 after 40 years of service.
+The church was established on July 1, 1962, as 53 members of South Louisville Christian Church, ministered by Olin Hay, started a new church in the Hikes Point area called 'Southeast Christian Church'.
+Four years later, in 1966, Hay's brother-in-law, Butch Dabney, a founding elder, hired Bob Russell their first senior minister.
+Russell retired in 2006 after 40 years of service.
 He was succeeded as senior minister by Dave Stone, the longtime preaching associate at Southeast.
+John Schnatter once donated an unspecified amount of money for a new sanctuary.
 The church is commonly known as "Six Flags over Jesus" to local residents, a satirical reference to the large size of the church building.